 CEO Roundtable on Palliative Care in WA

 We facilitate the CEO Roundtable on Palliative Care in WA.
-Meeting several times each year, this group provides high level advice to State and Federal Government on palliative care issues in WA.
+Meeting each year, this group provides high level advice to State and Federal Government on palliative care issues in WA.
 The Roundtable provides opportunities for key stakeholders to engage in robust discussion and debate while maintaining strong and purposeful relationships between the sector and the WA Health Minister.
 Membership to the CEO Roundtable on Palliative Care in WA is by invitation.
 Communiques are available after some meetings:

 - Communique 1 (December 2017)

 - Communique 5 (September 2021)

 We provide regular information on the latest news, research, events and activities related to palliative care, advance care planning, dying grief and loss via emails, e-News and social media.
 Anyone is welcome to subscribe via the button below.